yahoo/Oak/README.md

 ## Transformations

 In addition to the OakBufferView explained above, OakMap provides the OakTransformView, which allows manipulating ByteBuffers instead of OakRBuffers.
-This view might be useful for directly retrieving modified (transformed) data from the OakMap.
+This abstraction is for backward compatibility with applications that are already based on the use of ByteBuffers.
+The OakTransformView might be useful for directly retrieving modified (transformed) data from the OakMap.

 Transform view is created via `OakTransformView createTransformView(Function<Map.Entry<ByteBuffer, ByteBuffer>, T> transformer)`.
 It requires a transform function `Function<Map.Entry<ByteBuffer, ByteBuffer>, T> transformer` that transforms key-value pairs given as **read-only** ByteBuffers into arbitrary `T` objects.
 The first ByteBuffer parameter (of the Entry) is the key and the second is the value.
 The API of OakTransformView is the same as that of OakBufferView, except that the return value type is `T`; namely:

 	- T get(K key)
-	- CloseableIterator<T> valuesIterator()
+	- OakCloseableIterator<T> valuesIterator()
-	- CloseableIterator<Map.Entry<T, T>> entriesIterator()
+	- OakCloseableIterator<Map.Entry<T, T>> entriesIterator()
-	- CloseableIterator<T> keysIterator()
+	- OakCloseableIterator<T> keysIterator()

 ### Code example